dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 The json-meta data file says which table is in which file, it’s specified as the `url` of the table which conforms to a certain CLDF-standard, for example for `LanguageTable`.
-Types of tables that have special meaning and rules in CLDF are known as `components`.

-**You can’t always bank on LanguageTable being in languages.csv**. `pycldf` and `rcldf` can handle this for you, i.e. look up in the json what table is where and set all that up.
+Types of tables that have special meaning and rules in CLDF are known as `components`. **You can’t always bank on LanguageTable being in languages.csv**.
+SQl, `pycldf` and `rcldf` can handle this for you, i.e. look up in the json what component is where and set all that up.

 Each type of table contains columns which conform to [CLDF-rules ](https://cldf.clld.org/v1.0/terms.html).
 For example, FormTables need